 Clasp Styles and Types

 Lobsterclaw and springring clasps secure a necklace or bracelet by a ring on one end and a loop or gap on another that closes by spring action.
 To release the clasp of a spring ring clasp or a lobster claw clasp, lift the small lever that compresses the spring.
 Lobster claws are a bit easier to manipulate than spring rings, and spring rings, though awkward to use, are often less expensive.
-Both come in sterling silver, silver plated, gold filled, and even, though it may be hard to find, copper.
-Here are some lobster claws to start you out.
+Both come in sterling silver

 Hook Clasp